Deep Brain Stimulation

 What are the benefits?

-One of the challenges of treating DBS with dystonia is that it is difficult to predict which patients will benefit and to what degree.
-From the 10+ years of research data available, improvements of 50-60% are generally observed overall, with some patients experiencing a90% reduction in symptoms.
-Even an improvement rating of 30%, however, can have a significant impact on a person’s ability to function.
-It is not in uncommon for DBS patients to rate their improvement higher than the numerical result of the rating scales that doctors use.
+From the years of research data available, improvements of 50-60% are generally observed overall, with some patients experiencing a 90% reduction in symptoms and disability.
+Depending on the individual patient, however, even an improvement rating of 30%, can have a significant positive impact on a person’s ability to function.
+It is not uncommon for DBS patients to rate their improvement higher than the numerical rating scales that doctors use to measure symptom severity and disability.

 DBS for dystonia is a highly specialised procedure that should be performed by a multidisciplinary team with extensive training and experience.
 The first step in the evaluation process for DBS is to meet and talk with your movement disorder neurologist.